Allergy Proof Your Home: How to Reduce Indoor Allergens in Your Flat

 Kitchen and Dining Room

-Kitchen sink and countertops
+Kitchen Sink and Countertops

 Clean your kitchen hob regularly to ensure its optimum efficiency and remove oil and dirt that stick to it after cooking.
 Install an exhaust hood in your kitchen to get rid of smoke, fume, and unpleasant smells.

-Refrigerator, cabinets, and pantry
+Refrigerator, Cabinets, and Pantry

 Always be mindful of your kitchen supplies, whether you put them inside your refrigerator, kitchen cabinet, or pantry area.
 When you see mouldy food or expiring products, get rid of them immediately.
 When you toss your food waste, make sure you use a secured bin to prevent insect infestation.

-Dining tables and chairs
+Dining Tables and Chairs

 After a scrumptious meal, make sure to properly wipe your dining table and chairs to prevent dirt from building up.
 Do you put a flower vase on top of your dining table?
 Try switching it up with fresh indoor green or ceramic decorations.

 Keeping your home free from allergens is not a one-time task.
-You have to exercise consistency to preserve the quality of your furnishing and ensure the convenience of your home.
+You have to exercise consistency to preserve the quality of your furnishings and ensure the convenience of your home.
 Weekly cleaning, proper furnishing, and ventilation are needed for a healthy home.